knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 Let's now transition to the computer's way of organizing files and folders.
 This is a crucial aspect that the operating system takes care of, ensuring that information is not all jumbled together.
 Remember, all data is stored as a sequence of 1's and 0's, but the operating system creates a virtual boundary between one piece of data and the next.

 We have an idea of what a folder is in real life, and it's no different when it comes to computers; it's a way to separate and organize data.
-Sometimes, a folder is called a directory.
-Keep that in mind.
+Often, a folder is called a directory.
+Do not forget that.
 Now what is a "file"?

-> The term "folder" is a relatively new term in the computer world, introduced with the advent of the GUI.
-Whenever you see "directory", in your head, replace it with the word.
+> The term directory was created first, and then the term "folder" was introduced with the advent of the GUI.

 In the realm of computers, a file resembles the items you'd find inside your school locker.
 It is a named collection of data stored on a computer's storage system.
 Just like your school book, notebook, or piece of paper, a computer file can hold various types of information, such as text, images, videos, audio, program instructions, or configuration data.